CheyenneMDavid/Just-Cakes/README.md

 In the back and forth with the clashing of extensions, At some point the Database Schema and the `models.py` in the customer_accounts app didn't match up.
 On one hand I was getting errors saying that the first_name, last_name and memorable_dates weren't recognized after I had added and migrated them.
 On the other hand I couldn't migrate them again because I was told that there were no changes detected.
 I tried editing the migration files and finally deleted them in the hope of creating fresh migrations, but seemed to come full circle.
 Eventually, creating a new database instance which seemed a cleaner way to go forward.
 &nbsp;
 - **Database Issue**
+  When adding functionality to the reviews app, for users to delete their comments, I had a lot of issues with migrating the changes.
+Changes weren't showing so couldn't be migrated and it was crashing as it was.
+Looking to resolve this, I removed the migration files in the hope that changes would be recognised to no avail.
+Unable to see a way forward I resorted to flushing the database.
+Even this was still giving me a message that said no changes had been made.
+  So I eventually just deleted the database instance at ElephantSQL, created another and re-entered everything again.
+  This left me with a lot of files that I had yet to commit, mostly migration ones.
+So they were committed in bulk to clear the clutter.

 ___
 ## Installation